Axda-Web/socialB/README.md

 ## Getting Started

-To get started with the SB Assessment project, follow the steps below:
+To get started with the Social B project, follow the steps below:

 1. Clone the repository: